4K vs 1080p Projector

 4K vs 1080p Projectors Compared

-There are many options for picking the ideal HD projector.
-For example, if you can accept a 720p projector, check out a traditional projector vs. a mini projector.
-That said, if you want something with dynamic range and sharper pictures, then you’ll want to know the difference between 4K and 1080p projectors.
+There are many options for picking the ideal projector.
+If you want something with dynamic range and sharper pictures, then you’ll want to know the difference between 4K and 1080p projectors.
 On the other hand, if you don’t know why 4K is better, then check out our resource guide discussing what is a 4K projector.

 For outdoor viewing, pick a projector that is rated for at least 1500 lumens for an adequately bright screen.